 It’s interesting how much can change over a year, and I’m continually surprised at the degree to which one can reinvent themselves over and over again.
 Slightly more than a year ago, I was completely uncertain of who I was as a computer scientist2, and this confusion was reflected in my haphazard endeavours.
 Now, I’m fairly certain that, at least for the next few years, I’ll be focusing on systems, and everything feels aligned internally.

-All things considered, 2021 was a great year.
-Life has its dark moments, but most days were enriching and purposeful.
+All things considered, 2021 was a productive year.
+Life has its dark moments, but many days were enriching and purposeful.
 I learned a lot, clarified my life’s mission, spent time with family, met great new friends, caught up with old friends, found a job, saw my sister get married, became a serious open source contributor, started dancing again, and survived to tell the tale.

 2022 and beyond